 Relief trips, or so-called Dark Tourism (think Haiti after the earthquake; Fukushima, Japan after the tsunami), can be found through major charities which include volunteering options in exchange for cash donations to local relief efforts.

-According to the U.S. Bureau of Labor Statistics, in the past year, 62.6 million Americans volunteered domestically for a median 52 hours.
+According to the U.S. Bureau of Labor Statistics in 2016, 62.6 million Americans volunteered domestically for a median 52 hours.
 One-third of the volunteering was done through a religious organization, many of which organize low cost, faith-based trips to give back abroad.